Table of Contents[Hide][Click to Show]

 Find a Place to Play

 A growing number of airports have play spaces for little ones.
 At O’Hare International Airport in Chicago, the Kids on the Fly play area in terminal 2 was named the “Most Awesome Airport Play Area!” by Nickelodeon Magazine.
 And it is pretty awesome.
 Kids can explore a kid-sized airplane, control tower and helicopter.
+And it’s not just entertaining for tiny tots.
 When my kids were 9 and 11, they spent more than hour there entertaining themselves and pretending to fly us to our destination.

 But you don’t need an official play area.
 Just head to an empty gate and let the kids run laps around the chairs.
 Don’t try it at a gate filled with weary travelers waiting for their delayed flight to be called.
 You will irritate those testy travelers and the kids will be tripping over the bags in the aisles.
 Just be sure to leave a responsible adult within ear shot of your assigned gate so you don’t miss the flight.
 Or, if you’re traveling alone with the kids, check your flight status regularly, either via an app on your phone or by taking regular walks over to the look at the flight status board.